gman1647/budget_app_project/README.md

 Updates:
 Added functions for deposits, withdrawal, and get_balance.
 Added function for transfers between categories.
 All FCC tests for deposits, withdrawal, and transfers pass.
+Added check balance function (I should have finished this function before the withdrawal and deposit functions, but whatever).
+All the budget functions now work.
+Now I just need to work on how the instances and the overall budget print to the console.
+That will be for tomorrow.